Quintuplin/340FinalProject/README.txt

 		Mean, Median, and Mode;
 			Why display one when you can calculate and print them all?
 Especially when they agree with each other, further supporting the quality of the test!

+#
+	The Print Statements
+		If you wanna have some fun with it, try uncommenting some of the print statements!
+Some of them (especially in the cache size method), do some
+		REALLY cool things!